Leftfish/Advent-of-Code-2024/README.md

 * [2022](https://github.com/Leftfish/Advent-of-Code-2022): 25 days for the third time!
 * [2023](https://github.com/Leftfish/Advent-of-Code-2023): 25 days for the fourth time!

-Not only am I (still) not a pro, nor do I have a degree in computer science, but also this is a pretty challenging time for me.
-As of Day 25, I managed to solve all the problems on the day of their release with two exceptions - Days 21 and Day 24 part 2.
-I finished Day 24 a day too late, mostly due to time constraints.
-Day 21 is just very difficult for me, and as far as I know, I'm not the only one who struggles with it.
-I do have an idea how to approach it, but time is not unlimited, so it has to wait a bit longer.
-On the whole, 47 stars on Day 25 is probably my best result ever in AoC.
+Again, I got all 50 stars!
+I managed to solve almost all the problems on the day of their release with two exceptions - Days 21 and Day 24 part 2.
+I finished Day 24 a day too late, mostly due to time constraints, and more about Day 21 a mit later on.

-Although I'm not done yet, I can already say that it was a pretty good year in terms of not having to rely on suggestions, tutorials and other solutions.
-For now, I needed that twice.
+Overall, it was a pretty good year in terms of not having to rely on suggestions, tutorials and other solutions.
+I needed that three times - which is close to my personal best, or my personal best.
 [Day 16 part 2](https://adventofcode.com/2024/day/16) was the first one that required me to have a look at the solutions posted by the [AoC community on reddit](https://www.reddit.com/r/adventofcode/) - it turned out that I had the right ideas and terrible approaches to implementation.
 Another one was Day 20 part 2 - I think I was just tired, because I ended up solving the puzzle after applying an idea that I'd already used this year, but needed a nudge from Reddit to return to it.
+Finally, I gave up on Day 21 after three unsuccessful attempts.
+It turned out that I was on a decent path, but still need more practice with recursion and memoization.
+[This tutorial](https://www.reddit.com/r/adventofcode/comments/1hjx0x4/2024_day_21_quick_tutorial_to_solve_part_2_in/) was exactly what I needed - combined with my code it gave me the final two stars.

 Things I **L**earned, **R**evised or **I**mproved at in 2024: